JagpreetBath/European_Hotel_Analysis/MachineLearning/ML_NLP_PySpark/README.md

     ```
     hotel_reviews_for_NLP1_float_review_score = base_hotel_reviews_for_NLPs[['Review','Reviewer_Score']]
     ```
-* Format of data for NLP1
+* Format of data after the changes
     ![Format_of_data_for_NLP1](images/cleaned_data_using_pandas_for_NLP.png)